GiustraJ/MidlandCode-C2/readme.md

 ---

 # Week 10
-## August 16th through September 20th
+## September 16th through September 20th

 ### Overview -
 This week will be dedicated to working on a full stack personal project.
 The project will be approved by the instructor and a full MMP should be deployed by mid day Friday.
 Students should be prepared to show their project to the class in the afternoon on Friday.